openframeworks/ofBook/math_chapters_unnumbered/Math_chapters.md

 In Computer Graphics, as you're about to see - 3 is close enough.

 ### Splines
-Look, we've done here something quite remarkable.
-** //TODO: Write this **
+What we've done in the previous chapter is really quite remarkable.
+We have built a series of control points for ** //TODO: Write this **
 ### Tweening
 ** //TODO: Write this **